View FREE Lessons!

 Definition of Credit Easing:

-is a form of quantitative easing where a central bank increases the money supply by purchasing specific assets, with the intention of adding liquidity to the banking system and stimulating the economy.
+is a form of quantitative easing in which a central bank increases the money supply by purchasing specific assets, with the intention of adding liquidity to the banking system and stimulating the economy.

 Adding liquidity to the banking system provides banks with the ability to accommodate an increase in withdrawals from concerned depositors without selling assets at a huge discount.
 It also provides lending institutions with the confidence to lend rather than hoard their cash.
-Unfortunately, during the 2008 financial crisis most of the increase in reserves were retained by banks as excess reserves because of more stringent underwriting.
+Unfortunately, during the 2008 financial crisis, most of the increase in reserves was retained by banks as excess reserves because of more stringent underwriting.

 to learn how an increase in the price of a bond reduces its interest rate.)